danweitzel/webpage/content/home/projects.md

 ### Voter Behavior and Knowledge
 "Hidden Knowledge, Veiled Ignorance: Do People Know More – or Even Less – about Politics than Commonly Thought?" (with Robert C. Luskin, and Gaurav Sood)

 "Misinformation about Misinformation?
-Of Headlines and Survey Design" (with Robert C. Luskin, Gaurav Sood, and Yul Min Park)
+Of Headlines and Survey Design" (with Robert C. Luskin, Gaurav Sood, and Yul Min Park, [early Working paper](https://www.gsood.com/research/papers/misinformation_misinformation.pdf))

 ### Natural Language Processing and Machine Learning